 A self-study conducted by Pima found 106 of 125 areas analyzed were in compliance with HLC standards.

 However, about 15 percent of the college’s operations and procedures are not meeting criteria.

 The college has assigned a team to each of the areas not in compliance to make changes no later than May 1, 2014.

 “We will do the right thing because that is in the best interests of students and their success,” Harris said.

 By DAVID J. DEL GRANDE

-Pima Community College is taking corrective action after receiving a Notice of Deficiencies statement from the Arizona State Board of Nursing.
+Pima is also taking corrective action after receiving a Notice of Deficiencies statement from the Arizona State Board of Nursing.

-On July 30, the ASBN gave the college one year to either make significant progress towards, or completely correct, the deficiencies highlighted in the notice.
+On July 30, the ASBN gave the college one year to either make significant progress toward, or completely correct, the deficiencies highlighted in the notice.

 The state board issued the formal action after receiving an anonymous complaint and completing an investigation.
-The complaint said Pima undermined the authority of Marty Mayhew, the dean of Pima’s nursing program.
+The complaint said Pima undermined Mayhew’s authority.

 The notice says any interference compromises nursing education, places patient safety at risk and undermines the authority of the nursing program administrator.